CylonicRaider/heim/client/site/about/terms.md

-Notwithstanding the provisions of the "Changes to Terms or Services" section above, if Euphoria changes this "Dispute Resolution" section after the date you first accepted these Terms (or accepted any subsequent changes to these Terms), you may reject any such change by sending us written notice (including by email to [help@euphoria.io](mailto:help@euphoria.io)) within 30 days of the date such change became effective, as indicated in the "Last Updated" date above or in the date of Euphoria's email to you notifying you of such change.
+Notwithstanding the provisions of the "Changes to Terms or Services" section above, if Euphoria changes this "Dispute Resolution" section after the date you first accepted these Terms (or accepted any subsequent changes to these Terms), you may reject any such change by sending us written notice (including by email) within 30 days of the date such change became effective, as indicated in the "Last Updated" date above or in the date of Euphoria's email to you notifying you of such change.
 By rejecting any change, you are agreeing that you will arbitrate any Dispute between you and Euphoria in accordance with the provisions of this "Dispute Resolution" section as of the date you first accepted these Terms (or accepted any subsequent changes to these Terms).

 ## General Terms